Nanzib/web103_finalproject/README.md

 After completing the Daily Song Challenge, users can copy their results to the clipboard as a spoiler-free grid of emojis.
 This allows them to share their performance on social media without revealing the song title.

 ![GIF](https://i.imgur.com/TnsED0I.gif)

-### Autofill Guessing

-An intelligent search bar that provides autofill suggestions as the user types their guess.
-This connects to the music database to prevent misspellings and help users quickly find and submit the correct song title and artist.

-[gif goes here]

-### Progressive Audio Snippets

-The core mechanic where players first hear a very short audio clip (e.g., 3 seconds).
-With each failed or skipped attempt, a longer snippet of the song is unlocked, making it progressively easier to guess.

-[gif goes here]

-### Custom Game Settings

-The host of a multiplayer session can customize the game's content.
-Settings include selecting specific genres (e.g., Rock, Hip-Hop), decades (e.g., 80s, 90s), or even creating a quiz based on a single artist.

-[gif goes here]

-### Optional Hints

-[short description goes here]

-[gif goes here]

-### Dynamic Scoring System

-A points-based system that rewards players for both speed and accuracy.
-In multiplayer, players who guess the song correctly and quickly earn the most points.
-In the daily challenge, the final score is based on the number of attempts used.

-[gif goes here]

-### [ADDITIONAL FEATURES GO HERE - ADD ALL FEATURES HERE IN THE FORMAT ABOVE; you will check these off and add gifs as you complete them]

-## Installation Instructions

 [instructions go here]